top of page

 When Emunah suddenly goes missing from the nursing home, Myra frantically searches the city, finding her outside a closed supermarket.
 Emunah explains that this store carries King Arthur Flour, the brand she and her daughter prefer.
 Saddened, Myra finally accepts the fact that her mother may never recognize her again.

-A year later, Myra attends a ribbon-cutting ceremony to celebrate the restoration of the synagogue.
-On the wall, we see a plaque – “Dedicated to the loving memory of Emunah Rosen.”
+A year later, Myra attends a ribbon-cutting ceremony to celebrate the historic designation of the synagogue.